xavierpinho23/TNO-ISCO08-Predictor/README.md

 # TNO-ISCO08-Predictor

+TNO is a trusted, independent, and pioneering applied science and technology organisation in the Netherlands.
+Our mission is to create impactful innovations for the sustainable wellbeing and prosperity of society.
+For more, visit us at [www.tno.nl/en](url)

-Project part of the [TNO Health and Work AI Lab](https://www.tno.nl/en/healthy/digital-health/health-work-ai-lab/).
+Our team members and original concept for this work are part of the [TNO Health and Work AI Lab](https://www.tno.nl/en/healthy/digital-health/health-work-ai-lab/).

 Description of the solution can be found here: [Approach Description](classification_approach_description.pdf).